axiom-org/axiom.org/src/docs/installing-the-cli.md

 process, the most convenient way to interact with Axiom is typically through the CLI.

+The CLI is tested on OS X and Linux.
+It might also work in Windows.

 You can install the CLI using [npm](https://www.npmjs.com/get-npm) or [yarn](https://yarnpkg.com/):